nasa/openmct/e2e/README.md

 2. Run our 'Getting Started' test in debug mode with `npm run test:e2e:local -- exampleTemplate --debug`
 3. Step through each test step in the Playwright Inspector to see how we leverage Playwright's capabilities to test Open MCT

-## Types of e2e Testing <a name="typesoftesting"></a>
+## Types of e2e Testing

 e2e testing describes the layer at which a test is performed without prescribing the assertions which are made.
-Generally, when writing an e2e test, we have three choices:
+Generally, when writing an e2e test, we have three choices to make on an assertion strategy:

 1. Functional - Verifies the functional correctness of the application.
 Sometimes interchanged with e2e or regression testing.
 2. Visual - Verifies the "look and feel" of the application and can only detect _undesirable changes when compared to a previous baseline_.
-3. Snapshot - Similar to Visual in that it captures the "look" of the application and can only detect _undesirable changes when compared to a previous baseline_. **Generally not preferred due to the maintenance costs of the tooling.**
+3. Snapshot - Similar to Visual in that it captures the "look" of the application and can only detect _undesirable changes when compared to a previous baseline_. **Generally not preferred due to advanced setup necessary.**

 When choosing between the different testing strategies, think only about the assertion that is made at the end of the series of test steps.
 "I want to verify that the Timer plugin functions correctly" vs "I want to verify that the Timer plugin does not look different than originally designed".

-We do not want to interleave visual and functional testing because visual test verification of correctness must happen with a 3rd party service.
+We do not want to interleave visual and functional testing inside the same suite because visual test verification of correctness must happen with a 3rd party service.
 This service is not available when executing these tests in other contexts (i.e. VIPER).

 ### Functional Testing

 The bulk of our e2e coverage lies in "functional" test coverage which verifies that Open MCT is functionally correct as well as defining _how we expect it to behave_.
 This enables us to test the application exactly as a user would, while prescribing exactly how a user can interact with the application via a web browser.

-Our functional tests end in `*.e2e.spec.js` and mirror the `src` structure of the application where appropriate.

 ### Visual Testing

-Visual Testing is an essential part of our e2e strategy as it ensures that the application appears correctly to a user while it functions correctly.
-It
+Visual Testing is an essential part of our e2e strategy as it ensures that the application _appears_ correctly to a user while it compliments the functional e2e suite.
+It would be impractical to make thousands of assertions functional assertions on the look and feel of the application.
+Visual testing is interested in getting the DOM into a specified state and then comparing that it has not changed against a baseline.

+For a better understanding of the visual issues which affect Open MCT, please see our bug tracker with the `label:visual` filter applied [here](https://github.com/nasa/openmct/issues?q=label%3Abug%3Avisual+)
+To read about how to write a good visual test, please see [How to write a great Visual Test](#how-to-write-a-great-visual-test).

+`npm run test:e2e:visual` will run all of the visual tests against a local instance of Open MCT.
+If no `PERCY_TOKEN` API key is found in the terminal or command line environment variables, no visual comparisons will be made.

+#### Percy.io
 To make this possible, we're leveraging a 3rd party service, [Percy](https://percy.io/).
 This service maintains a copy of all changes, users, scm-metadata, and baselines to verify that the application looks and feels the same _unless approved by a Open MCT developer_.

-Percy enables "change reviews" in the PR by taking simple snapshots of the application in time.
+To request a Percy API token, please reach out to the Open MCT Dev team on GitHub.
 For more information, please see the official [Percy documentation](https://docs.percy.io/docs/visual-testing-basics)

-While visual testing is an essential part of our test strategy, it needs to be executed out of band because the tests are more prone to flake and require some heavily controlled environments.

-`npm run test:e2e:visual` will run all of the visual tests against a local instance of Open MCT.
-If no `PERCY_TOKEN` API key is found in the terminal or command line environment variables, no visual comparisons will be made.

-To request a Percy API token, please reach out to the Open MCT Dev team on GitHub.

-For a better understanding of the visual issues which affect Open MCT, please see our bug tracker with the `label:visual` filter applied [here](https://github.com/nasa/openmct/issues?q=label%3Abug%3Avisual+)

 ### (Advanced) Snapshot Testing

-Snapshot testing is very similar in functionality to visual testing but allows us to be more precise in detecting change.
-Unfortuantely, this precision requires advanced test setup and teardown and so we're strategic investment in this area.
+Snapshot testing is very similar to visual testing but allows us to be more precise in detecting change without relying on a 3rd party service.
+Unfortuantely, this precision requires advanced test setup and teardown and so we're using this pattern as a last resort.

+To give an example, if a *single* visual test assertion for an Overlay plot is run through multiple DOM rendering engines at various viewports to see how the Plot looks.
+If that same test were run as a snapshot test, it could only be executed against a single browser, on a single platform (ubuntu docker container).

 Read more about [Playwright Snapshots](https://playwright.dev/docs/test-snapshots)